Our Company Pages

 11. SPECIAL REQUESTS

 We will try to meet any special requests you tell us about at the time of booking but we cannot guarantee this.
 If we cannot meet your special request, we will not pay any compensation and will not have any liability.
 We will not always be able to tell you before you leave if we cannot meet your special requests.

 No more than one infant (being a child under the age of 4 on the date of travel) per accompanying adult, parent or guardian may sit on their lap and may be allocated a seat if available.
 Children aged 4 or over must occupy their own seat and will be subject to the appropriate fare type.
 It is the accompanying adult’s responsibility to ensure that all minors are seated correctly for the journey.

-Smoking or the use of e-cigarettes is not permitted within any passenger area or within our Craft or Vehicles.
-No smoking or the use of e-cigarettes is allowed in cabins or Terminal buildings.
-It is an offence to obstruct or disconnect any Fire / Smoke alarms on any Craft or Vehicle.
+Smoking or the use of E-cigarettes is not permitted within any passenger area or within our Craft or Vehicles.
+It is an offence to obstruct or disconnect any fire/smoke alarms on any Craft or Vehicle.